xen-project/xen/docs/misra/xen-static-analysis.rst

 perform static analysis of the code, currently Xen supports three analysis tool that are eclair, coverity and cppcheck.
-The Xen tree has a script (xen-analysis.py) available to ease the analysis process and it integrates a way to suppress findings on these tools (only Eclair and Coverity are currently supported by the script), please check the documenting-violation.rst document to know more about it.
+The Xen tree has a script (xen-analysis.py) available to ease the analysis process and it integrates a way to suppress findings on these tools, please check the documenting-violation.rst document to know more about it.

 Analyse Xen with Coverity or Eclair
 -----------------------------------